What is real intimacy?

 Talking and sharing your heart is a wonderful PART of real intimacy, but it is only a part.

-And in marriage, it isn’t enough.
+And in marriage, it isn’t really enough.

-In marriage, real intimacy also involves making love.
-I think sometimes we women pigeonhole sex into being something that he “needs” biologically, and so we sort of look down on sex, like it’s a baser thing, while talking is a higher thing.
+In marriage, real intimacy should also involves making love.
+I think sometimes we pigeonhole sex into being something that he “needs” biologically, and so we sort of look down on sex, like it’s a baser thing, while talking is a higher thing.
 But perhaps that comes from a misunderstanding about sex.